-Whitney Johns Rocks A Neon-Green Bikini And Shows Off Her Tanned Body In New Snap
+Whitney Johns Rocks A Neon Green Bikini And Shows Off Her Tanned Body In New Snap

 American fitness model Whitney Johns recently went online and shared yet another hot snap with her Instagram fans.

-In the picture, which was uploaded on Friday, April 10, Whitney could be seen rocking a neon-green bikini that allowed her to show off her amazingly-tanned body, ample cleavage as well as her sculpted abs.
-That’s not all, but she also showed off a glimpse of her sexy legs.
+In the picture, which was uploaded on Friday, April 10, Whitney was rocking a neon-green bikini that allowed her to show off her amazingly tanned body and ample cleavage, as well as her sculpted abs.
+She also showed off a glimpse of her sexy legs.

-To add a tinge of glamour to her attire, she sported a full face of makeup.
-The application featured a dark beige foundation, nude eyeshadow, lined eyes, a thick coat of mascara applied over false eyelashes, pink blush and pink lipstick.
+She sported a full face of makeup to add a tinge of glamour to her attire.
+The application featured a dark beige foundation, nude eyeshadow, lined eyes, a thick coat of mascara applied over false eyelashes, pink blush, and pink lipstick.
 She finished off her makeup application with well-defined eyebrows.
-She wore her brunette tresses down and had her manicured nails painted with a white polish.
+She wore her brunette tresses down and her manicured nails were painted with a white polish.

-In terms of accessories, Whitney opted for a pair of silver hoop earrings and a sexy silver barbell in her bellybutton to pull off a very sexy look.
+In terms of accessories, Whitney opted for a pair of silver hoop earrings and a sexy silver barbell in her navel to pull off a very sexy look.

-To strike a pose, she sat on the floor, lowered her gaze, held her sunglasses in her hands and inserted one of the temple tips in her mouth.
+She sat on the floor and lowered her gaze.
+Whitney held her sunglasses in her hands and inserted one of the temple tips in her mouth.

 Whitney included a long caption with the post in which she wrote that she keeps her sanity intact by listening to music because it helps her manage her anxiety, especially during the lockdown.
-She listed down two of her favorite tracks and asked her fans if they feel the same.
+She listed two of her favorite tracks and asked her fans if they feel the same.

-The model also informed her fans that her hot bikini was from the Miami-based fashion retailer, Haute Glam Boutique.
-She tagged her photographer, Tay Price, for acknowledgment and added that the photoshoot took place for Fitness Gurls mag.
+The model also informed her fans that her hot bikini was from a Miami-based fashion retailer, Haute Glam Boutique.
+She tagged her photographer, Tay Price, for acknowledgment and added that the photo shoot took place for Fitness Gurls magazine.

 View this post on Instagram